 “Historically, these streams fed into Arboretum Creek, but they currently flow into the County’s combined sewer overflow,” says Larry.
 “Reuniting them with Arboretum Creek would provide more than 40,000 gallons of clean water per day year-round to the ecosystem.
 This would help revitalize the Creek and also increase capacity to the County’s sewer system, saving taxpayers money and reducing pollution.”

 As a bird lover, Larry dreams of one day seeing the Creek become a flourishing habitat capable of supporting all sorts of bird species, from belted kingfishers to cedar waxwings.
 “Imagine beautiful green herons, for example, making a living in a reinvigorated Arboretum Creek,” says Larry.
 “These secretive birds could come for the frogs and fish enjoying the cool, clean, year-round flow of water.”

-The next phase for the Friends is to secure more funding from King County to create a mutually agreeable design that reunites Alder and Alley Creeks with Arboretum Creek.
-The County Council is currently reviewing their proposal, “Alder Creek to Arboretum Creek—30% Design Project.”
-Larry expects the initial subcommittee vote to occur on December 3, 2019 and a full council vote on December 11.
+The next phase for the Friends is to create a mutually agreeable design that reunites Alder and Alley Creeks with Arboretum Creek.
+In fall 2019, the Friends submitted a proposal—the “Alder Creek to Arboretum Creek—30% Design Project”—to King County Council seeking additional grant money to kick start the design process.

 Neighbors and local groups, such as Seattle Audubon, petitioned the Council to approve the funding.
 In August, Arboretum Foundation Executive Director Jane Stonecipher sent a letter to the King County Council on behalf of our organization supporting the Friends’ grant application.
 In her letter, she wrote: “We believe that the potential for increasing the flow of clean water into Arboretum Creek and our surrounding watershed is an important community and ecological benefit.”

 On December 11, the Council voted to approved the funding.